ESU-Econometrics/Econometrics-1/syllabus.md

 The focus in this class will be to prepare students to examine microeconomic data, formulate models, and provide analysis of real-world phenomena.

-We will do this through the lens of R, a statistical open-source software.
-Ability to program in R is in high demand in our current labor market.
-Previous programming knowledge is not assumed.

 Prerequisites
 =============